 Picture this: I am working from home, attending a conference call, while on mute the whole time.
 But just around the time I un-mute to say something, the cuckoo clock in the living room, which isn’t far from my study, goes off — forcing me to scramble for the software mute button.
 It’s surprising the number of times this happens to me.
-I could get rid of the clock, but given the adoration it receives from my wife, that would be an unwise thing to do.
+I could get rid of the clock, but given the adoration it receives from my wife, that would be unwise.

 The thing I liked best about IP phones was that they were designed to answer calls.
 With those now removed from desks, due to no-fixed-desk open-floor corporate policy — designed to improve occupancy to desks ratio, answering calls has become a chore.
 Also, I dislike chat programs.
 They are a distraction, and their ‘answer now, or you’re impolite’ hustle makes me mad.
 I am willing to give one channel the immediacy — either a phone or a chat program, likely the former, but not both.
 In practice however, one needs to keep the chat-on on tools like Office Communicator, else one won’t receive a call; all of this has gotten completely out of hand.